 During this time a proposal was developed to extend the coastal road north from Cape Tribulation.
 Although the construction of the road was a controversial issue, it was completed by 1984, providing a direct link to Cooktown.

-In 1988, Daintree National Park was recognised internationally as a significant natural area with its listing as a Wet Tropics World Heritage Area.
+In 1988, Daintree National Park (CYPAL) was recognised internationally as a significant natural area with its listing as a Wet Tropics World Heritage Area.